Frelard’s industrial zoning is inappropriate

 - Ignores people trying to live there anyways, despite lacking sanitation.
 In 2023, homelessness costs $17,900 a person in Seattle, yet the number of people becoming unhoused continues to rise (Despite big budgets, homeless agency is clueless in Seattle, Pacific Research Institute).
 For context, prisoners cost $63,600 a person in Seattle (As Washington’s prison population shrank, the cost of incarceration went up, KUOW).
 Public school costs $18,900 per student in Seattle (Seattle Public Schools, US News).
 Community college cost taxpayers $3,700, plus the students themselves pay $11,300 (Seattle Colleges).
 Meanwhile, upzoning to decrease homelessness costs $0.

-- Actually, upzoning generates revenue—so there is an opportunity cost (e.g., wages, sales, taxes, etc.) for preserving unused industrial land (The economic consequences of industrial zoning, Land Economics).
+- Opportunity cost (e.g., wages, sales, taxes, etc.) because upzoning would provide additional revenue (The economic consequences of industrial zoning, Land Economics).

 - Ignores the needs of bigger and faster growing industries than maritime and manufacturing (Employment security department, WA.gov).